MatthiasReichel/Data-Modeling-Postgres/README.md

 # Disclaimer

-Originally the project was created as part of the Udacity Nanodegree certificaton.
+Originally the project was created as part of the Udacity Data Engineering Nanodegree certification.
 However, to add complexity the scope of the project was extended adding additional datasources as well as a middle and frontend layer.
 Note that the status of the project is tracked via the [roadmap](#roadmap).